Rahtoken/rivi-backend-challenge/README.md

 ## Running

 The easiest way to run and test the project is to run `docker-compose up` in the root directory.
+However, the RabbitMQ server takes time to start.
+These set of commands ensure proper setup:

+1. `docker compose up --rm start_deps`
+2. Wait for the above command to stop.
+3. `docker compose up`

 Use Postman or Curl to test the endpoints.
 Sample commands:

-1. `curl -H "Content-Type: application/json" --request POST --data '{"from": "DELHI", "to": "HYD"}' localhost:3000/api/search`
+1. `curl -H "Content-Type: application/json" --request POST --data '{"from": "DELHI", "to": "HYD"}' localhost:3000/api/search` (on Linux systems).
 2. Copy the searchId from the above request.
 3. `curl localhost:3000/api/ping/{searchId}`